R-V-S/inlineCodeSuite/README.md

 ### Testing

 The inlineCodeSuite includes a rudimentary testing suite based on Jasmine.
+It supports the following functions:

+* `describe`: Groups a suite of tests together and resets test counts
+* `xdescribe`: An empty trap, convenient for temporarily disabling a test suite
+* `it`: Defines a test
+* `xit` : Defines a pending test that doesn't run
+* `beforeEach`: Sets a callback function to be run before each individual test.
+Tests are terminated early if there's an error in this callback
+* `afterEach`: Sets a callback function to be run after each individual test.
+Like `beforeEach`, tests are terminated early if there's an error in this callback

-It supports `describe` and `it` methods, as well as the following matchers:
+It supports the following matchers:

 * `toBe(real)`: Matches with strict equality (`===`)
 * `toBeCloseTo(expected, precision)`: Matches a number down to the specified precision (number of decimals)